Role at Major Family Law

 Expertise

-As part of law reform, Lewis was invited to assist with the ongoing work of the Pension Advisory Group as an experienced family law practitioner and has been involved in a number of books on law, practice and precedent – his work finding its way into The Law Society’s “Family Finance Toolkit”.
+As part of law reform, Lewis was invited to assist with the ongoing work of the Pension Advisory Group as an experienced family law practitioner and has been involved in several books on law, practice and precedent – his work finding its way into The Law Society’s “Family Finance Toolkit”.
 As an experienced solicitor, part of his consultancy portfolio has been involvement with training and working as an assessor with such institutions as the Chartered Institute of Legal Executives (CILeX) who provide an alternative route to legal practice.

-Lewis is regarded by both his peers in the South East and his longstanding client base as being a straight-talking, perceptive Family Lawyer who adopts a pragmatic, yet principled approach in all family matters.
+Lewis is regarded by both his peers in the Southeast and his longstanding client base as being a straight-talking, perceptive Family Lawyer who adopts a pragmatic, yet principled approach in all family matters.

 Outside of work